Vertical Lift Modules

-A vertical lift module, commonly referred to as a VLM, is a semi-automated material handling solution.
+Vertical lift modules, commonly referred to as a VLM, is a semi-automated material handling solution.
 A VLM is an enclosed systems of vertically arranged trays stored in both the front and rear with an extractor device operating in the center.

-In a vertical lift module, trays are stored using the least amount of space, ensuring maximum storage density within the VLM.
+In vertical lift modules, trays are stored using the least amount of space, ensuring maximum storage density within the VLM.
 This is accomplished by the system scanning the height of the products going back into the system and placing that tray in the ideal storage location slot.

-Read to learn how a vertical lift module works, commonly seen advantages once implemented, operation features that are a good fit for a VLM, and how a vertical lift module can be integrated into an efficient material handling system.
+Read to learn how vertical lift modules work, commonly seen advantages once implemented, operation features that are a good fit for a VLM, and how a vertical lift modules can be integrated into an efficient material handling system.

-The vertical lift module automatically delivers trays with the stored items to an access window with a push of a button or a scan of a barcode.
-It can also generate a list directly imported from an ERP.
+Vertical lift modules automatically deliver trays with the stored items to an access window with a push of a button or a scan of a barcode.
+They can also generate a list directly imported from an ERP.

 VLMs are modular, meaning that you can easily add or remove trays as well as add or take away height if you move it to a different location with different height restrictions.

-A vertical lift module can be setup as a stand alone system, or connected to a WMS.
+Vertical lift modules can be setup as stand alone systems, or can be connected to a WMS.
 This system will also generate a number of reports for as needed.
 These reports can include quantity on hand, which items have been accessed and who accessed them, and so on.
 There are a number of standard fields and up to 8 customizable fields that you can have the system track and report on.

 Submit Your Inquiry